gbirke/php-dic-factory/README.md

     - Makes it very clear which objects are shared
     - No dependencies
     - Type violations are shown in the IDE
+    - Easy navigation within the factory / easy to find out how exactly a service is constructed
 - *Disadvantage:*
     - Lots of repetition